-Must hold or be able to obtain the valid California Teaching Credential for the subjects or grade levels being taught, Special Education Credential, and a CLAD authorization.
+Must hold or be able to obtain a valid California Teaching Credential for the subjects being taught, Special Education Credential, and a CLAD authorization.

 Instructional Support Employees

 Must be able to carry out oral and written directions.
 Read write and speak in English at a level sufficient to fulfill the duties to be performed.
 High School Diploma or equivalent required.
 Must pass the District Proficiency Test.